 2. Volverse (+ an adjective)

-Volverse + an adjective is used for sudden or gradual chances in a person that are permanent.
-The most common use is when referring to someone who went crazy:
+Volverse + an adjective is used for sudden or gradual changes in a person that are permanent.
+The most common use is when referring to someone who went crazy.
+For example:

 María se volvió totalmente loca.